Shougo/dein.vim/.github/ISSUE_TEMPLATE/bug_report.md

 ## Related Issues

-Are there any existing issues or PRs that relate to this problem?
+Are there any existing issues or pull requests related to this problem?
 If so, link them here.

 ## Description